IAS First to Integrate with Google Ads Data Hub for Viewability and Brand Safety, Bringing Advertisers Privacy-Centric Metrics Across YouTube

 IAS is a member of the YouTube Measurement Program (YTMP) and is accredited to provide both Brand Suitability and Brand Safety services (including for Google's premium 'YouTube Select' inventory).
 IAS is also certified for 'Pre-Screened YouTube Select Lineups'.

-For more information on the IAS integration with Google's Ads Data Hub please reach out to [email protected].
+For more information on IAS integration with Google's Ads Data Hub please reach out to [email protected].